magomimmo/modern-cljs/doc/tutorial-06.md

 The `:source-path` option instructs CLS to look for any CLJS source code in the `src/cljs` directory structure.
-The `:output-to` option of the `:compiler` keyword instructs CLS to save the compilation result in the `"resources/public/js/modern.js` file.
+The `:output-to` option of the `:compiler` keyword instructs CLS to save the compilation result in `"resources/public/js/modern.js`.

-I'm not going to explain every single detail of CLJS/CLS pair of compilers.
-The only detail it is useful to recap to investigate and eventually to solve the above issue is that the CLSJ/CLS pair of compilers generates a **single** JS file
+I'm not going to explain every single detail of the CLJS/CLS pair of compilers.
+The only detail that is useful for investigation and eventually solving the above issue is that the pair of compilers generates a **single** JS file
-(e.g. `"resources/public/js/modern.js"`) from **all** the CLJS files it finds in `"src/cljs"` directory/subdirectories
-(e.g. `connect.cljs`, `login.cljs`, `modern.cljs` and
+(e.g. `"resources/public/js/modern.js"`) from **all** of the CLJS files it finds in the `"src/cljs"` directory and subdirectories (e.g. `connect.cljs`, `login.cljs`, `modern.cljs` and
 `shopping.cljs`).